-In its recent report, the SEC warned that depending upon the facts and circumstances of each ICO, the cryptocurrency provided to ICO investors can be deemed a “security” -- the sale of which is subject to federal securities laws, including registering the security with the SEC or obtaining from the SEC an exemption from registration.
+In its report, the SEC warned that depending upon the facts and circumstances of each ICO, the cryptocurrency provided to ICO investors can be deemed a “security” -- the sale of which is subject to federal securities laws, including registering the security with the SEC or obtaining from the SEC an exemption from registration.
 As the SEC cautioned:

 The registration requirements are designed to provide investors with procedural protections and material information necessary to make informed investment decisions.
 These requirements apply to those who offer and sell securities in the United States, regardless whether the issuing entity is a traditional company or a decentralized autonomous organization, regardless whether those securities are purchased using U.S. dollars or virtual currencies, and regardless whether they are distributed in certificated form or through distributed ledger technology.

-Tezos recently concluded the largest ICO in history, raising $230 million worth of Bitcoin and Ether in just 13 days of crowdfunding to launch its new decentralized blockchain.
+In 2017, Tezos concluded the then-largest ICO in history, raising $232 million worth of bitcoin and Ether in just 13 days of crowdfunding to launch its new decentralized blockchain.
 Critics not only question whether Tezos’ business model is viable but also whether Tezos’ fundraising efforts violated the very concerns and investor protections addressed by the SEC in its newly-issued report.
 Silver Miller is investigating whether Tezos’s ICO -- as well as the ICOs of Bancor, Status, TenX, MobileGo, SONM, and Aeternity -- properly complied with federal securities laws and whether the ICO investors were afforded the “procedural protections and material information” the SEC requires to protect investors and allow them to make informed decisions with their funds.

 Silver Miller currently represents the victims in class action and group lawsuits against multiple cryptocurrency exchanges (Cryptsy; Coinbase; Kraken) and is investigating other exchanges and Money Services Business regulated under the FinCEN division of the U.S. Treasury Department for apparent theft and laundering of customer funds, negligent business practices, and widespread failures to satisfy regulatory requirements and properly safeguard client assets.